erkara/TrackingWalkers-YOLOv8/README.md

 6- "best_yolov8_droplet.pt" and "best_yolov8_intruder.pt" are the YOLOv8 models we trained for walking droplet and granular flow experiments, respectively.

-We will soon add a procedure to create a particle simulation on top of existing ground truth trajectories.
-This allows us to test our trackers with large number of particles in a somewhat realistics environment.
+7- *droplet_simulation*: synthetic simulations built on top of existing ground truth droplet trajectories.
+Details can be found in "droplet_simulation.ipynb" within this folder.

 Please let us know if you need any question or help.
 You can shoot an email to erdikara@spelman.edu.